Options for Installing or Upgrading a Septic System

 - View ADEC’s Interactive training CD on installing septic systems and pass the test provided on the CD.

-- Send a copy of the Confirmation Letter of Completion and the $80.00 fee to ADEC will allow you to become certified as a homeowner to install one septic system on your own owner-occupied single family or duplex property within one year of the date of certification.
+- Send a copy of the Confirmation Letter of Completion and the current fee to ADEC will allow you to become certified as a homeowner to install one septic system on your own owner-occupied private residence within one year of the date of certification.

 - Evaluate Soils: You MUST hire a Professional Engineer to evaluate the soils in the area within 25 feet of the proposed septic system before starting the design and excavation of the system.
 This information is used to properly size the absorption area and must be submitted with the Documentation of Construction form.